- Research project of ZRSŠ (NEI) – Formative assessment (2018-2020)

 Standards of knowledge / expected learning outcomes:

-Teachers plan their classroom practice according to the Student Voice principles in partnership with students, underpinned by democratic engagement and respect so that students can reach their full potential as learners and democratic citizens.
+Teachers plan their classroom practice according to the student voice principles in partnership with pupils, underpinned by democratic engagement and respect so that pupils can reach their full potential as learners.

-Unit Plan provides some ideas for pedagogical practices that support the active role of all students in their learning by building bridges between students and teachers.
-It can be useful to upper secondary teachers when planning a certain topic, striving to create a safe and stimulating learning environment where the student voice matters.
+Unit Plan provides some ideas for pedagogical practices that support the active role of all pupils.
+It can be helpful to general education teachers when planning a certain mathematical topic and desired outcomes interdisciplinary, wanting to create learning opportunities for the pupils to be engaged, motivated and actively participating in the learning process, ensuring a safe learning environment where each of them is heard.